Anschel family

 • Siegfried Fritz Simonstein was born on June 12, 1911 in Schneidemühl, Pomerania.
 He studied law in Berlin and became a lawyer.
 After 1933 he fled to Amsterdam.
 Siegfried Simonstein was deported from Westerbork to Auschwitz on 15 July 1942 and murdered.
 Children could not be determined.

 • Else Simonstein, b. on March 9, 1907 in Schneidemühl, Pomerania.
 In 1927 she married the merchant Emil Jacob (1897-1982).
-Emil and Else Jacob emigrated to the United States in 1937, surviving the Holocaust.
+Emil and Else Jacob emigrated to the United States in 1937, surviving the Shoah.

 Decisive help in transcribing the partial Hebrew notes was kindly supplied by students from the University of Potsdam.